timbaker/ceed/README.md

 The only difference is that you need to start `runwrapper.bat` and the script will start ceed-gui automatically.
 This is the preferred choice on Windows because the terminal emulators are horrible.

+#### sample datafiles

+CEED comes with a few project files to get you started.
+See `data/samples/StockDatafiles_$version.project`.
+If you are using CEED from a repository instead of a source tarball, you need to fetch datafiles from the CEGUI repository.
+Use `./maintenance fetch-datafiles` to do that.

 ## Troubleshooting

 ### Can't import ceed.ui.something